Abdelrahman-Aboalkhair/ecommerce/README.md

 ## 🌱 Seeding the Database

-Populate the database with test data:
+Populate the database with test data for development and testing:

 ```bash
 # Navigate to server directory